alinab0411/HardwareTech-Sales-Insights-Dashboard/README.md

 - Database: Sales
 - Tables: Products, Markets, Customers, Transactions etc.
 ## Tools & Technologies Used
-- MySQL
+- SQL
 - Power BI Desktop
 - Power Query
 - ETL (Extract, Transform, Load)
 - DAX (Data Analysis Expressions)
 ## Discovering Insights
-Used MySQL to discover basic sales insights.
+Used SQL to discover basic sales insights.
 Utilized **JOIN**, **WHERE**, **DISTINCT** statements and logical operators to discover key insights, and to check for missing data, negative values and redundant enteries.
 ## ETL, Data Cleaning & Modelling
 Sucessfully extracted and loaded the entire sales database from MySQL into Power BI, analyzed the data model using star schema, and transformed sales data using Power Query.
 ### Data Cleaning: